 Gender digital divide (both in terms of access and skills excludes women from reaping the full benefits of a digital revolution, including digital cross-border trade.
 The global percentage of women and men using the internet in 2023 stood at 65 per cent and 70 per cent respectively, with Africa at 32 per cent female and 42 per cent male.
 The low penetration and use can be attributed to a lower skills base for women than for men.
+Surprisingly, in what Africa has made progress towards gender equality, especially education, but substantial gender gaps remain in the areas of economic empowerment as well as political and public life.

-Surprisingly, in what has been described as the STEM/ICT gender equality paradox,51 there are more female technology graduates in countries with lower gender equality than in those with higher levels of gender equality.52 So technology can provide an opportunity and act as a vehicle to address wider inequalities for women and girls.
+has been described as the STEM/ICT gender equality paradox,51 there are more female technology graduates in countries with lower gender equality than in those with higher levels of gender equality.52 So technology can provide an opportunity and act as a vehicle to address wider inequalities for women and girls.